bengulay/bengulay.github.io/index.md

 ## About

 I am a PhD student working on fairness in federated learning, with a focus on privacy-preserving NLP systems.
 My research explores how large language models behave under constraints such as obfuscation, decentralization, and adversarial settings.

+My research spans privacy, NLP, and cryptology, with a strong interdisciplinary component in human–computer interaction.
+I explore topics such as homomorphic encryption, differential privacy, information leakage in large language models, and data poisoning in NLP systems.
+I am also interested in adversarial attacks on LLMs (e.g., honeypot-based methods) and how humans perceive and evaluate trust in AI systems.